 Check out our comprehensive guide to Globe Life Field, the Texas Rangers new stadium – written by a Rangers season ticket holder family.
 As avid baseball travelers, we’ve seen the good and bad in different ballparks.
-However, the air-conditioned new home of the Rangers is a winner.
+However, the air-conditioned new home of the Rangers is a winner – even if it lacks some of the charm of the ballpark still standing across the street.

 Tailgating is USUALLY allowed in most of the parking lots around Globe Life Field, but WILL NOT BE ALLOWED DURING IN OFFICIAL RANGERS LOTS in 2021.
 Private lots are available on the East side of the stadium, and operate under their own tailgate rules.